ResourcesBusiness Banking

 Pros of traditional banking:

-• In-person customer service: If you love the IRL experience, traditional banking might be for you.
+• Face-to-face customer service: If you love the IRL experience, traditional banking might be for you.
 This can sometimes come with a more personalized experience, where you can interact face-to-face with bankers, and get help and advice on the spot.

 • Security: If cybersecurity is a concern for you, traditional banks may help you rest easy.